ClementTsang/Transcripter/README.md

   </p>
 </div>

-## Usage

-### Install FFMpeg

-This program relies on FFMpeg to convert video and audio files into an appropriate format for speech-to-text.
-As such, one must have FFMpeg installed on their computer and accessible on PATH.

---- TODO: In progress ---

 ## Development

-To work on this, clone the repo and install FFMpeg, then run the setup script (`setup.sh`) to download all additional required files.
+To work on this, clone the repo and install FFMpeg + ffprobe, then run the setup script (`setup.sh`) to download all additional required files.
 Note this script relies on `wget` to download files.

 This project is written in F#, and as of writing, built on .NET Core 6.0.102.
 Personally, I wrote this on Linux and used Rider for development.

-### Project Structure
+### Project structure

 This repo is split into two main parts: